apptainer/apptainer-userdocs/bind_paths_and_mounts.rst

 .. code-block:: none

-    $ export apptainer_BIND="/opt,/data:/mnt"
+    $ export APPTAINER_BIND="/opt,/data:/mnt"

     $ apptainer shell my_container.sif

-Using the environment variable ``$apptainer_BIND``, you can bind paths even when you are running your container as an executable file with a runscript.
-If you bind many directories into your apptainer containers and they don’t change, you could even benefit by setting this variable in your ``.bashrc`` file.
+Using the environment variable ``$APPTAINER_BIND``, you can bind paths even when you are running your container as an executable file with a runscript.
+If you bind many directories into your Apptainer containers and they don’t change, you could even benefit by setting this variable in your ``.bashrc`` file.